teoseller/osquery-attck/README.md

 - **windows_anomaly_process-execution.conf** : This Check try to catch anomaly process execution in the Enterprise environment.
 - **windows_generic_detection.conf** : This is a generic detection query pack.
 - **windows_browsere-extensions.conf** : This check retrive the IExplorer and Chrome Browser browsere extensions.
+- **windows_new_dir_relevant_infection_path.conf** : This check retrive new directory creation under common path used by the malware for install and store file.
+- **windows_new_file_relevant_infection_path.conf** : This check retrive new file creation under common path used by the malware for install and store file.
+This check return also the MD5 so you can double check with your Threat Intelligence, Virustotal website or other tools.

 ## Windows ATT&CK MAPPING
 - **windows-registry-monitoring.conf**